-This is a one-week program to prepare international and newcomer students to start their studies at the Northern Alberta Institute of Technology (NAIT) in Fall 2019.
+The Newcomer Booster is a one-week program that prepares international and newcomer students to start their studies at the Northern Alberta Institute of Technology (NAIT).

 Sessions cover topics in academics, settlement and culture to help students prepare for academic success in the NAIT classroom.
 Through interactive activities, the participants will build a community with their peers, as well as NAIT staff members from the various student service areas.
 As the final outcome, the participants will also increase confidence and build readiness to start a new academic program in Canada.

 APA Citations: How to create them and where to get help!

 Want to learn about citations before starting your paper?
 The NAIT Library has tips and tools to help you avoid plagiarism by giving credit to your sources.
 In this workshop, you will discover the differences between APA style references and in-text citations and learn why both are important when completing your NAIT assignments.
 You will use resources from the NAIT library website to practice creating APA citations for books, journal articles and websites.

 School can be stressful, especially for international students who are far away from home learning how to navigate in a new environment.
 Because post-secondary education is very demanding, students may develop mental health issues such as depression, anxiety, and stress.